Skip to content

 This is why it's important to choose the right type before printing.
 If there's any chance you'll need to update the URL or track scans, start with dynamic.

-With QRLynx, you can create a dynamic QR code for free.
+With QRLynx, you can create a dynamic QR code for free — see our free QR code generator guide for a full walkthrough.
 If you're unsure, go dynamic — you can always keep the same destination, but you'll have the flexibility to change it later.

 How Much Do Static vs Dynamic QR Codes Cost?